Bantry: Transport

 Bantry is accessed by the N71 national secondary road.
 Scheduled bus services connect the town with Cork city, Killarney, Castletownbere via Glengarriff (17 km north of Bantry) and some smaller local centres.

 In the early 20th century, there was a regular steamship service from Bantry to Castletowbere on the Beara Peninsula.
 The also serving Glengarriff and Adrigole.
 Improvements to the roads and land transport eventually made this uneconomic.

 As of the early 21st century, Bantry has been a port of call for smaller cruise liners, which anchor between the town and Whiddy Island.

-Bantry has its own small privately-owned airfield called Bantry Aerodrome, though the nearest large international airport is Cork Airport.
+Bantry has its own small privately owned airfield called Bantry Aerodrome, though the nearest large international airport is Cork Airport.
 Cork Airport is served by direct Bus Éireann buses from Bantry in the summer tourist season.

 Bantry Town railway station, the western terminus of the Cork, Bandon and South Coast Railway, opened on 22 October 1892, but finally closed on 1 April 1961, and was subsequently demolished.

+Demographics

+As of the 2022 census, Bantry had a usually resident population of 2,858.
+Of these, 70.4% identified as White Irish, 1.1% as White Irish Travellers and 15.0% as other white ethnicities.
+A further 0.6% identified as Black or Black Irish, 4.0% as Asian or Asian Irish and 2.2% as other ethnicities.
+6.7% of the population did not state their ethnicity.